DARPA Network Challenge: Second-place strategy

 The second-place GTRI team used a strategy that relied heavily on Internet publicity and social media.
 They created a Web site three weeks before the launch day and used a variety of media-related efforts, including a Facebook group, in order to increase the visibility of the team and increase the chance that people who spotted the balloons would report the sightings to them.

 The team promised to donate all winnings to charity to appeal to the altruism of participants.
 However, due to the lack of a structure that created much incentive as the winning MIT team's scheme, their network of participants grew to only about 1,400 people.

-With regards to validating submissions, the team assumed that because of the charitable nature of their effort, the number of false submissions would be low.
+With regard to validating submissions, the team assumed that because of the charitable nature of their effort, the number of false submissions would be low.
 In any case, they primarily relied on personal validation, having phone conversations with submitters.